PerMalmberg/Smooth/CONTRIBUTING.md

   - Don't call multiple methods in a condition statement; this avoids unintentional short circuits.
   - Place chained `&&` and `||` in if-statements at a new line.

+## Source file header

+Each source file shall have a copy of the [LICENSE](LICENSE) at the top of the file, adjusted to appropiately reflect the copyright of the original author.
+When changing an existing file, do not change the copyright of the file; the copyright remains with the original author.

+## Code reviews

+All pull requests will be critically reviewed before being accepted so please expect request for changes.
+Feel free to comment on other's pull requests, but keep things friendly.
+Code review is about improving code and learning from others, not berating the contributor.

+## Contribution credit

+Contributors will be given credit by being listed in the [CONTRIBUTORS.md](CONTRIBUTORS.md) file.
+Feel free to update this file when appropiate, it eases the acceptance of a contribution and ensures credit is given.

+# WiP

 This document is a work in progress and updated as needed.